27 Aug Equity Release – debunking the myths

 Debunking the myths

-The term ‘Lifetime mortgage’ is relatively new term and if you spoke to someone 5 years ago, they probably wouldn’t have heard of it.
-Mention equity release tough, most people have heard of it, and typically along with some sort of horror story.
+The term ‘Lifetime mortgage’ is a relatively new term and if you spoke to someone 5 years ago, they probably wouldn’t have heard of it.
+Mention equity release though and most people have heard of it, typically along with some sort of horror story.

 Ben Darby of Darby & Darby Solicitors recently discussed this topic with Lee Howard of Howard Mortgages on Facebook LIVE.
 If you have any queries, please contact Lee or the team at Howard Mortgages on 01803 554455 or contact us here.